Installing the Smart Home

 “Heat and moisture are the number one culprit for electronic failure,” Bryant explains.
 “It’s always recommended to have an MEL (main equipment location) for distributed or ‘whole-home’ electronics.”
 (Distributed and whole-home are just like they sound – distributed refers to individual applications and ‘whole-home’ refers to systems that run throughout a home, like security.)

-Installation of smart home appliances (fridge, stove, washer, dryer etc.) is similar to a conventional appliance, notes Olivier Tetreault, Signature brand ambassador at LG-One.
+Installation of smart home appliances (fridge, stove, washer, dryer etc.) is similar to a conventional appliance, notes Olivier Tetreault, Signature brand ambassador.
 For the company’s smart home Signature Kitchen Suite appliances, the Wi-Fi PCB is protected by a coating of resin against humidity.

 Bryant adds that the only way installation of a smart home appliance might vary from that of a conventional is if the appliance has a hard wired ethernet connection (more on that later).
 “Most rely on Wi-Fi, so this is not an issue.
 And for even those that do, it’s very simple to plug in a data cable,” he says.
 “The difference is, after the install, getting it set up on the network, connected to a smart speaker system like Alexa or Google or a control system and then training the customer to get the most out of the features.”